WeHaveJoy/Web_Application/Readme.md

 Sign-up or login as a user
 Once you're logged in, you can view the device data by clicking the link for viewing data.

+# What's working

+ - User can be registered and logged in, their details are stored in the database
+ - Device data is stored into the database

+ # what's not working

+ - Device data is not showing when the user is logged in.